astronomer/docs/astro/secrets-backend/hashicorp-vault.md

 id: hashicorp-vault
 ---

 This topic provides steps for using [Hashicorp Vault](https://www.vaultproject.io/) as a secrets backend for both local development and on Astro.

 To do this, you will:
 - Create an AppRole in Vault which grants Astro minimal required permissions.
 - Write a test Airflow variable or connection as a secret to your Vault server.
 - Configure your Astro project to pull the secret from Vault.
 - Test the backend in a local environment.
 - Deploy your changes to Astro.

+If you use a different secrets backend tool or want to learn the general approach on how to integrate one, see [Configure a Secrets Backend](secrets-backend.md).

 ## Prerequisites